 parenting tips and strategies

 These are the 6 parenting tips and strategies that helped me become the mother I am today:

-1-As a scared new mom, and even after all these years of parenthood, I often have NO idea what I am doing.
 If someone tells you they have all the answers, I have a bridge to sell you.
-You can read parenting tips on the internet every day, and you will still not have all the answers.
+You can read parenting tips and strategies on the internet every day, and you will still not have all the answers.
 Each day it is my first time being a mother to my daughter at that age.
 Children do not come with a “how to” manual, and each child is different.
 What I do know is what NOT to do.
 I have a list of things that I will NEVER, ever do because those were horrific things that happened to me.